Skip to main content

 LP DAAC distributes ASTER land data processed to Level 1 through 3:

-• Level-1A: Reconstructed, unprocessed instrument data at full resolution, time-referenced, and annotated with ancillary information, including radiometric and geometric calibration coefficients and georeferencing parameters (e.g., platform ephemeris) computed and appended but not applied to Level 0 data.
+• Level-1A: Reconstructed, unprocessed instrument data at full resolution, time-referenced and annotated with ancillary information.
+Radiometric and geometric calibration coefficients and georeferencing parameters are included but not applied.

 • Level-2: Derived geophysical variables at the same resolution and location as Level-1 source data (swath products).